 Every action I have taken, has always led to a positive change.
-I am also witness that every action shied away from, left me a little less of the person I see myself as.
+I am also witness that every correct and timely action shied away from, left me a little less of the person I see myself as.
 I, hence, prefer being a doer.

 About me (Tushar Kansal):

 I am a blogger on http://www.tusharkansal.com and a social media enthusiast.
-The Blog is titled “Indus Churning” since I feel a special connect to river Indus and so-called land of Pakistan.
-My Mother hails from Gambat, Mohenjodaro, Sindh.
+The Blog is titled “Indus Churning” since I feel a special connect to river Indus.
+My Mother belongs to the clan of Lord Rama, Guru Nanak and hails from Gambat, Mohenjodaro, Sindh.
 The Vedas were written in Indus Basin (Indus was called Sindhu, from which the word “Hindu” comes and people living beyond Indus and following plethora of beliefs and systems, but bound by Vedic call of all paths leading to God, were thence referred as Hindus).
 I firmly believe that if we follow Vedic Dharma, in these ever-changing times, then Indus will churn and bring us to our much-deserved glory.

 I consider myself to be a function of 3 spiritual moorings:

 Relationship with my own self: This defines my relationship with God.
 To be a good human, I have to foremost, respect myself.
 I can only respect myself if I feel good about being me and that comes from right thoughts/ deeds.
 My actions, then, determine how spiritual I am.
 Bhagwad Gita advises action, irrespective of the fruits of it, as a key path for attaining Moksha.
-It goes perfectly with the Vedas: What happened was good, what is happening is good and what will happen, will also be good – If you are centred on your Karma, you can’t but see the world like that.
+It goes perfectly with the Vedas: What happened was good, what is happening is good and what will happen, will also be good – If you are centered on your Karma, you can’t but see the world like that.
 And that’s pure peace!
 I also concur with Buddha who preached that all of us can become God, or Buddha-like.
-Be child-like, not childish, being the mantra.
 This relationship is the core of Hindu teachings and embedded in me.

 Relationship between me and Nature: I grew up in Roorkee, nestled in foothills of the Himalayas.
 All my childhood memories are spun around Mother Nature – The wide, gushing river; monstrous flow, plenty of fish, greenery all around, the mango orchards, the Farm houses with cuckoo nests, dense jungles with diverse flora and fauna within, sparse population, the chimes from the Temple bells, speck clean surroundings and the lovely maintained gardens.
 Those times – Fursat ke raat din, the fresh air, the smile on everybody’s faces and the relaxed pace of things!